Curriculum / ELA / 6th Grade / Unit 5: Fleeing Conflict: Refugee & The Unwanted / Lesson 13

 Next

-Explain how characters in Refugee respond to and change as a result of specific plot events and identify how their responses reveal their perspective.
+Explain how the characters respond to specific plot events and analyze how their responses reveal their perspectives.

 Standards

-Define significant terms essential for understanding graphic novels, and explain how Brown uses text and illustrations to develop the reader’s understanding of the conflict in Syria.
+Identify and explain the basic features of graphic novels in order to analyze how the author uses text and illustrations to develop the reader's understanding of the conflict in Syria.

 RI.6.3RI.6.5